jordifoix/quizbot/README.md

 ### Prerequisites

-You need these libraries, as specified in the requirements.txt file:
+The following libraries are needed, as specified in the requirements.txt file:

 ```
 antlr4-python3-runtime==4.7.2